 A few days ago a co-worker posted in Slack a link to the Vintage Computer Festival Midwest which was to my surprise only a half hour from my house.
 I vaguely recall hearing about it but never really looked into the event.
 I've been slowly collecting my favorite vintage Apple computers over the past few years, so I figured it would be worth a trip to see what it was all about.
 The festival ran Saturday & Sunday and my schedule only allowed me a little bit of time Sunday morning.

-I very little idea what to expect and I deliberately didn't look much information up because I wanted to be surprised.
+I didn't know what to expect and I deliberately didn't look much information up because I wanted to be surprised.
 Pulling into the parking lot of the Waterford Conference Center, I immediately realized the event was a bigger deal than what was in my head.
 I pulled into the parking lot 10 minutes after it started and the first person I saw was hauling an Apple II back to his car.
 I could barely find any parking, it was almost completely full already.
 As I walked up to the entrance people were setting up booths outside and around the building, clearly overflowing out the door.
 Walking inside my jaw dropped, it was tech-geek heaven.
 There were 3 hotel conference rooms opened together, jam packed with booths showcasing not just popular computers like Apple and Commodore, there were also old mainframes, video games, completely obscure machines, telephone utility equipment, robotics, just about anything you could imagine.
 Outside the conference rooms was a long hallway of tables where people were selling all kinds of electronics.

 I spent the first 30 minutes just wandering the event, soaking up all the exhibitors displays.
 I walked past one booth setup to browse the internet as it was back in 1999, booths where people were playing Atari and original Nintendo games, a Quake 3 LAN party, one booth showing some strange Androbots, the smell of fresh solder was in the air as people were making repairs on the fly.
 Out in the hallways people were bartering prices, and hauling away their new found purchases.